VIN-y/MissChanger/STL_Config_Instructions/README.md

 - Testing has shown that the better air flow control can significantly increase the utilisation of the bed heater for chamber heating.

 - Multi-material experiments show that the tool-changer will benefit from chamber temperature management.
-Lower chamber temperature will allow ABS to be combined with PLA/PETG.
+Lower chamber temperature will allow ABS to be combined with PLA / PETG.
 However, the result is mixed, as many ABS print came out poorly due to the lower chamber temperature.

 ### v1.2 - Polish hardware and revamp software

-* Remigrating the project back to FreeCAD.
-This is because Ondsel ran out of funding and shutdown.
+* Remigrating the project back to FreeCAD, because Ondsel ran out of funding and shutdown.

-* USB tool-heads seems to be favoured by the community over CAN.
-Therefore, v1.2 has added official Nitehawk SB USB tool-head board.
+* Added official Nitehawk SB USB tool-head board.

 * Voron 2.4 300 compatibility established, tested by `@psychosis5150`.